rwieruch/blog_robinwieruch_content/redux-state-keys.md

 {{< highlight javascript >}}
 1-Group of Constants (file) : n-State Keys : 1-Reducer
 {{< /highlight >}}

+> It seems like we pair one action with one reducer very strictly.
+But that's not the case.
+On the one hand you can still keep your reducer accessible for other actions.
+On the other hand you can use the action in other reducers as well. **Keep your actions as global events and don't use them as local commands.**

 Each group allocates the same payload though.
 All state keys sharing the same action + reducer pair store the same data model.